 Our organisationPRINT PAGE

-Dental Health Services Victoria (DHSV) was established in 1996 and is the leading public oral health agency in Victoria.
+Dental Health Services Victoria was set up in 1996.
+It is the leading public oral health agency in Victoria.
 The Victorian Government funds Dental Health Services Victoria to provide clinical dental services.

-We help to provide Victorians with quality oral healthcare through The Royal Dental Hospital of Melbourne (RDHM) and by purchasing dental services for public patients from more than 50 community health agencies throughout Victoria.
+DHSV provides dental services through The Royal Dental Hospital of Melbourne (RDHM).
+It also purchases dental services from over 50 community health agencies throughout Victoria.

 DHSV uses its leadership role to add value to its relationships with agencies to improve oral health and provide as many oral health services to as many eligible people as possible.